Ayutthaya Kingdom: Ranking of social classes

-Wealth, status, and political influence were interrelated.
-The king allotted rice fields to court officials, provincial governors, and military commanders, in payment for their services to the crown, according to the sakdina system.
-Understandings of this system have been evaluated extensively by Thai social scientists like Jit Phumisak and Kukrit Pramoj.
-The size of each official's allotment was determined by the number of commoners or phrai he could command to work it.
-The amount of manpower a particular headman, or official, could command determined his status relative to others in the hierarchy and his wealth.
-At the apex of the hierarchy, the king, who was symbolically the realm's largest landholder, theoretically commanded the services of the largest number of phrai, called phrai luang ('royal servants'), who paid taxes, served in the royal army, and worked on the crown lands.
+Wealth, status, and political influence were closely interrelated.
+Under the sakdina system, the king allotted rice fields to court officials, provincial governors, and military commanders in return for their services.
+Thai social scientists such as Jit Phumisak and Kukrit Pramoj have extensively examined the system.
+An official's allotment was determined by the number of commoners or phrai he could command, which in turn determined his status and wealth within the hierarchy.
+At its apex stood the king, symbolically the realm's largest landholder and, in theory, commander of the most phrai.
+These phrai luang ("royal servants") paid taxes, served in the royal army, and worked crown lands.

-However, the recruitment of the armed forces depended on nai, or mun nai, literally meaning 'lord', officials who commanded their own phrai som, or 'subjects'.
-These officials had to submit to the king's command when war broke out.
-Officials thus became the key figures in the kingdom's politics.
-At least two officials staged coups, taking the throne themselves while bloody struggles between the king and his officials, followed by purges of court officials, were common.
+Military recruitment, however, depended on nai or mun nai, literally "lord", officials who commanded their own phrai som ("subjects").
+These officials were required to answer the king's call in wartime, making them key figures in kingdom politics.
+At least two officials staged coups and seized the throne, while conflicts between kings and officials, followed by purges of court officials, were recurrent.

-King Borommatrailokkanat, in the early-16th century, established definite allotments of land and phrai for the royal officials at each rung in the hierarchy, thus determining the country's social structure until the introduction of salaries for government officials in the 19th century.
+Borommatrailokkanat fixed those allotments by law in 1454, in the Law of the Civil Hierarchy and the Law of Military and Provincial Hierarchies.
+The scale ran from five sakdina for a slave and twenty-five for a freeman to ten thousand for a chief minister.
+The structure they set remained in place until officials began receiving salaries in the 19th century.